Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows: Observations

 \section{Observations}

-We sourced data from the 174~\AA\, passband of the High-Resolution Imager in Extreme Ultraviolet (\hrieuv) instrument aboard Solar Orbiter \citep[SoLO,][]{Rochus2020}, as well as from the \textit{Atmospheric Imaging Assembly} \citep[AIA,][]{Lemen_2012SoPh..275...17L} aboard the Solar Dynamics Observatory (SDO) and the Slit-Jaw Imager (SJI) onboard the \textit{Interface Region Imaging Spectrograph} \citep[IRIS,][]{DePontieu_2014SoPh..289.2733D}.
+We sourced data from the 174~\AA\, passband of the High-Resolution Imager in Extreme Ultraviolet (\hrieuv) instrument aboard Solar Orbiter \citep[SolO,][]{Rochus2020}, as well as from the {Atmospheric Imaging Assembly} \citep[AIA,][]{Lemen_2012SoPh..275...17L} aboard the Solar Dynamics Observatory (SDO) and the Slit-Jaw Imager (SJI) onboard the {Interface Region Imaging Spectrograph} \citep[IRIS,][]{DePontieu_2014SoPh..289.2733D}.
 To identify the same region between AIA and the \hrieuv data, we utilised the JHelioviewer software developed by \citet{muller2017jhelioviewer}.

 \hrieuv was positioned at 0.56 AU from the Sun and captured images in a format of $2048 \times 2048$ pixels.
-This provided a full field-of-view (FOV) of $1007.6" \times 1007.6"$, with a pixel scale of 0.492 arcseconds per pixel and a pixel sampling of 199.83\,km\, per pixel.
+This provided a full field-of-view (FOV) of $1007\arcsec.6 \times 1007\arcsec.6$, with a pixel scale of 0\arcsec.492 per pixel and a pixel sampling of 199.83\,km\, per pixel.
 The observation began on the 1st of November 2023 at 00:43:41 UT, with the last image recorded at 01:43:31 UT.
 An extra 3.65 minutes was added to the start and end times to account for the time it takes light to reach the AIA compared to \hrieuv.
 This observation was part of the `R SMALL HRES MCAD AR-Heating’ Solar Orbiter Planning Sheet (SOOP) which provided a cadence of 10~s, an exposure time of 3~s and a total duration of approximately 60~min.
 In the 174~\AA\, passband, \ion{Fe}{IX} (171~\AA) and \ion{Fe}{X} (174~\AA) are the ions that dominate with a peak formation temperature of $10^6~$K. The images have been prepped with the \texttt{euiprep} routine to level 2, which reduces jitter and pointing errors.
-Significant jitter remained and a cross-correlation technique was applied to remove this, following \citet{chitta2022solar}.
+Significant jitter remained and a cross-correlation technique was applied to remove this, following \citet{chitta2022solar}. {We have estimated the accuracy of this algorithm by randomly adding or subtracting a 1-$\sigma$ errors (photon shot noise) to each pixel and running the cross-correlation algorithm again.
+Repeating this process 100 times has yielded a standard deviation on the displacement shifts on the order of 10~km.}

 IRIS and AIA level 2 data were obtained from the LMSAL data search website \href{https://iris.lmsal.com/search/}{[online]}, with both instruments positioned at approximately 1 AU from the Sun.
 We analysed across multiple AIA passbands: 94~\AA, 131~\AA, 171~\AA, 193~\AA, 211~\AA, 304~\AA, 335~\AA, 1600~\AA\, ~and 1700~\AA.
 This broad spectrum allowed for a comprehensive analysis of the impact and effect of the rain on the Sun’s atmosphere.